twoBirds/twobirds/README.md

 twoBirds builds nested structures of instances of repo objects that all look the same codewise, but add up to complex functionality like in this structural example:

 *myWindow* contains
-- a *system window* to display contents, which contains
-- - a *scollBar* to scroll the window contents
+    *system window* to display contents, which contains a *scollBar* to scroll the window contents

 All instances inside this example are loose coupled by the selector-trigger mechanism.